Skender Kulenović: Biography

 In 1945, Skender Kulenović was appointed Drama Director of the National Theatre in newly liberated Sarajevo.
 He married his second wife, Vera Crvenčanin, a film director.
 The postwar years he devoted largely to drama and journalism: he wrote several successful theatre plays, but also a number of short stories, essays and poems, and edited various literary and non-literary journals.
 He edited Novo doba, Pregled, Književne novine and Nova misao.
 His comedies Djelidba (The Division) and Večera (The Dinner) touched on ethnic and societal divisions, which was a taboo in the tightly controlled Yugoslav communist government at the time.
 His refusal to abide by the rules led Kulenović to fall out of favor with authorities and move to the city of Mostar.

 In 1959 he published “Stećak”, the first of his forty Sonnets.
 He also traveled to Egypt, which inspired a series of travelogues – and, later, the sonnet Vaze (Vases).
 1968 saw the publication of the first twenty Soneti (Sonnets).
 Soneti II, the second set of twenty sonnets, followed in 1974.
 In 1977 his novel Ponornica (Lost River) appeared.

+According to his wife, from after WWII until his death, he considered himself to be a Serb.

 He died in Belgrade in January 1978 of heart failure.